joshuasrichardson/AntHillSearch/README.md

   toward the indicated site until they get there.
 When they arrive, they transition into the At Nest state.</p>

+- <strong>Set Agent State</strong> - <code>ALT</code> + <code>0-6</code>:
+  <p>Users can set the state of an agent by holding down the <code>ALT</code>
+  key and pressing a number corresponding with the state.
+When <code>ALT</code>
+  is held down, the numbers corresponding to the states appear on the screen.
+  Note that if states are dependent on other agents being in a certain state and no other agents are in that certain state, then this command will not actually do anything.
+For example, if the user commands agents to enter the FOLLOW state, but there are no agents in a recruiting state, then the agent will stay in the same state it was in before the command was executed.</p>

 - <strong>Create Agent</strong> - <code>x</code>:
   <p>Users can create new agents during the simulation by pressing
   the <code>x</code> key.
 A new agent will appear where the mouse is